-This vegetarian version of Palabok uses plant-based ingredients such as tofu, vegan seasonings, cornstarch noodles and annato powder then topped with green onion slices, banana chips and crispy fried garlic which makes a delicious and healthy meal for the whole family.
+This vegetarian Palabok recipe uses plant-based ingredients like tofu, vegan seasonings, cornstarch noodles, and annato powder.
+Then a garnish of green onion slices, banana chips, and crispy fried garlic, creating a delightful and healthful meal that the entire family can relish.

 Check out this super easy Filipino noodle recipe and recreate the dish at the comfort of your own home!

 Annatto has been linked to various benefits including the following:

 - improves eye and heart health